gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 yet.
 If a SCTP Restart procedure will be initiated during that time, it will fail and the Association will also fail.
-However, this is unlikely as the restart Init will be sent multiple times following a expontial back-off timer and in that time the Restart DTLS Key Context is expected to be in place.
+However, this is unlikely as the restart Init will be sent multiple times following a exponential back-off timer and in that time the Restart DTLS Key Context is expected to be in place.

-Once installed, no traffic will be sent over the Restart DTLS Key Context so that both endpoints will have a known DTLS context state, i.e. the Sequence number and replay window are both just initilized to default values for the epoch=3.
+Once installed, no traffic will be sent over the Restart DTLS Key Context so that both endpoints will have a known DTLS context state, i.e. the Sequence number and replay window are both just initialized to default values for the epoch=3.

 ### Installation of Restart DTLS Key Context for further DTLS Connections